City-banner-image

 View_6_Aerial_View_from_South_Main_Street_Day

-A €61 million investment in the Grand Parade Quarter will rejuvenate the area by upgrading the public realm around South Main Street, Tobin Street, Tuckey Street, Frenche’s Quay, Crosses Green, Wandesford Quay, and Proby’s Quay.
-It includes improved access to Bishop Lucey Park, Elizabeth Fort, St. Fin Barre’s Cathedral and the planned Events Centre on the site of the former Beamish & Crawford Brewery.
+The €61 million investment in the Grand Parade Quarter will rejuvenate the area by upgrading the public realm around South Main Street, Tobin Street, Tuckey Street, Frenche’s Quay, Crosses Green, Wandesford Quay, and Proby’s Quay.
+The project includes improved access to Bishop Lucey Park, Elizabeth Fort, St. Fin Barre’s Cathedral and the planned Events Centre on the site of the former Beamish & Crawford Brewery.

 Our-City-Is-Changing_Website-Images_Bishop-Lucey1Our-City-Is-Changing_Website-Images_Bishop-Lucey2